luanmoreira59/luanmoreira59/README.md

+# Luan Moreira
 - 👋 Hi, I’m Luan Moreira and I'm a programming student from Curitiba, PR - Brasil
-- 👀 I’m interested in fullstack development and UX
+- 👀 I’m interested in fullstack development and data analysis
-- 🌱 I’m currently learning front end programming, starting with HTML, JavaScript and Java.
+- 🌱 I’m currently learning front end programming, starting with HTML, JavaScript, Java and Python.
-- 💞️ I’m looking to collaborate on anything that my skills can reach
+- 💞️ I’m looking forward to collaborate on anything that my skills can reach
 - 📫 You can find me on the e-mail luann.moreiraa@gmail.com or +5541 996825087

 <!---